phoenixvc/cognitive-mesh/docs/prds/07-agentic-systems/agentic-ai-system/backend-architecture.md

 **Persona: Mesh Admin**

-- As a Mesh Admin, I want to register and configure agents with defined authority boundaries, so our org’s data/processes never exceed policy.
+- As a Mesh Admin, I want to register and configure agents with defined authority boundaries, so our org's data/processes never exceed policy.

 - As a Mesh Admin, I want to receive real-time alerts if any agent attempts out-of-scope or high-risk actions, so I can intervene before